jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-5-content-layer.md

 ### Configuring a Blog Content Collection

-The collections are configured in `content.config.ts` localed in the route of the `src` directory
+The collections are configured in `content.config.ts` (⭐) localed in the route of the `src` directory:

 ```
 .
 └── Code/
     └── Frontend/
         └── src/
-            └── content.config.ts
+            └── content.config.ts ⭐
 ```

 Notice that there is already a collection set up for the Exercise content you have been using.